 National Recovery Act (NRA) and the AAA were major departures for the Federal Government.
 Never before had the Government intervened to protect its citizens from the impact of market forces.
 The Supreme Court declared the AAA unconstitutional (1936).
 The Court's sriking down of the NRA and the AAA led to Roosevelt's Court packing proposal, a rare political mistake.
 Perhaps in part because of the Administration's Court packing effort, however, some conservative justices retired and were replaced by liberal appointments--decisively changeing the orientation of the Court.
 Congress passed a second Agricultural Adjustment Act (1938).
 There were other New Deal farm programs.
 Another New Deal initiative was the Rural Electrification Administration (REA) which helped make electric power available to farmers.
 Rural highway construction and soil conservation programs also aided farmers.
 The New Deal also addressed the problems which created the Dust Bowl.
 The Soil Conservation Service (SCS) was established (1935).
 The SCS provided payments to shift the acreage planted with soil-depleting crops (corn, wheat, cotton, tobacco, and rice) to soil-enricjing plants such as grasses and legumes.
 These crops and improved farming methods were designed soil-building practices.
 The Farm Security Administration (FSA) lent money to farmers so they could chose when to bring their crops to market.
 They could store thei crops and wait for prices to improve when harvests were poor.
 The Administration also initiated an all-risk crop insurance program to protect farmers from natural disasters (1939).
 The New Deal did not solve the farm problem, but it did put a break on farm bankrupsties.
 The New Deal policies also improved the quality of farm life as well as increased the efficency and productive capacity of American farmers.

 World War II was to create huge demands on the American farmer.
-The AAA changed course during the War and instead of limiting production set about increasing food production to meet War demands.
+The Roosevelt Administration changed course as a result of the War and instead of limiting production, the Governmebt set about promoting increasing agricultural production to meet War demands.
 The need was enormous.
 Britain was not self-sufficent in food production even in peace time.
-The NAZIs invaded the Soviet Union and occupied large areas of agricultural land (June 1941).
+The NAZIs invaded the Soviet Union and occupied large areas of the country's agricultural land (June 1941).
 This included the Ukraine--the Soviet breadbasket.
 This meant that Soviet harvests were substantially reduced.
 The Red Army stopped the German forces, but without food aid the Soviets faced starvation.
 Thus in addition to feeding its own military, America had to feed allied armies and populations.
 The United States shipped huge amounts of food overseas to its Allies under the Lend-Lease Program.
 Shipments to Britain totaled $2.1 billion (March 11, 1941 to June 30, 1944).
 Soviet shipments totaled over $0.9 billion.
 (The equivalebrt in modern dollars would of course be much higher.)
 And as the Allies began liberating countrues, thy faced the problemn of feeding the liberated populationd.
 A further problem was that with the end of the vDepression, American were now bringing home fat paychecks.
 Many were earning far more in war industry jobs than they had ever earaned before as share croppers or agricultural workers.
 This means that thery could splurge on food.
 And with indusry producing war material rather than cinsumer goods, there were not a lot of ways to spend their pay checks.

 Mullendore, William C. History of the United States Food Administration, 1917-19 (1921).